BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 One distinct characteristic of Bruno Mars’ vocal technique is his belting from the chest.
 However, he doesn’t solely belt from the chest but mixes it with throat placement and head voice tone just like what he did in Gorilla.
 However, overall, it seems that he overdoes it.
 Nevertheless, his latest renditions of his songs seem a bit darker and less youthful.

 His technique is not ideal, and it is taxing to the vocal cords, especially if it is not natural or well-supported by his breath.
+If you like to sing like him, we recommend you always keep healthy singing habits and good technique.
+We have lots of guides about the subject on our website.

 Additionally, Bruno Mars may be capable of belts up to C5-D5 using the voice of his chest.
 His lowest note might be around F#2-G#2.
 Moreover, he could belt higher than Bb4.